Version française

 Using the Format module

-The pretty-printing facility provided by the Format module of Caml Light and Objective Caml's standard libraries is used to get a fancy display for printing routines.
-This module provides a “pretty-printing engine” that is intended to break lines in a nice way (let's say “automatically when it is necessary”).
+The Format module of Caml Light and OCaml's standard libraries provides pretty-printing facilities to get a fancy display for printing routines.
+This module implements a “pretty-printing engine” that is intended to break lines in a nice way (let's say “automatically when it is necessary”).

 Principles